thwill1000/mmb4l/README.md

 ## 5. The EDITor

-Unlike other MMBasic platforms the ```EDIT``` command for MMB4L does not use a bespoke editor but instead relies on a third-party editor being installed.
-By default this is [GNU nano](https://www.nano-editor.org/), but this can be changed using the the [OPTION EDITOR](#option-editor) command.
+Unlike other MMBasic platforms the ```EDIT``` command for MMB4L does not, by default, use a bespoke editor but instead relies on a third-party editor being installed.
+By default this is [GNU nano](https://www.nano-editor.org/), but this can be changed using the the [OPTION EDITOR](#option-editor) command, and MMB4L now also ships with its own [internal editor](#using-the-internal-picomite-editor) ported/rewritten from the PicoMite.

 ### Configuring GNU nano